 Starting any business requires a lot of moving parts to fall into place.
 Creating and launching an online course is no different.
 But similarly, having a well-thought out launch strategy can make taking a product to market much easier.

 In the world of online courses and coaching, one of the most important steps to launching revolves around a solid launch email and strategy.
-Below, find everything needed to learn how to launch an online course or product—think strategy, timing, and even advice for email copy.
+Below, find everything needed to learn for launching an online course or product—think strategy, timing, and even advice for email copy.

 Build it before you sell it

-Prior to taking a product to market, creators should make sure they’re armed with two things: an email list and 20 percent of the content ready to go.
+Prior to launching an online course, you should make sure you’re armed with two things: an email list and 20 percent of the content ready to go.

 The email list: the backbone of good business